Medically reviewed by Drugs.com. Last updated on Sep 3, 2019.

 Neuromuscular & skeletal: Arthralgia (3%)

-<1%, postmarketing, and/or case reports: Candidiasis, migraine, urticaria
+<1%, postmarketing, and/or case reports: Candidiasis, hypersensitivity reaction, migraine, skin rash, urticaria

 Concerns related to adverse effects: